Best before and use-by dates

 Best before dates are about quality

-- dried foods
+- dried foods (such as pasta and rice)

 The best before date will only be accurate if the food is stored according to the instructions on the packaging.